 We do not build church buildings, host evangelistic crusades, or set up anything that can look impressive outwardly to attract those interested in using religion to move up socially or improve their chance at becoming rich, which is an epidemic in Africa.
 Africa has more than enough of these “miracles and blessings” ministries.
 We work to attract those interested in personal and spiritual growth through discipleship and friendship.

-We invest our energy and funds in poor people, helping them to become healthy members of The Church, The Church on a mission to reflect the Kingdom of God on Earth, among us, and in us now.
+We invest our energy and funds in poor women and their children, helping them to become healthy members of The Church, The Church on a mission to reflect the Kingdom of God on Earth, among us, and in us now.
 They, as The Church, can solve their own problems by tapping into the power of their own God-given capabilities and spiritual strengths.
 We just work to help our friends draw out those talents and abilities while helping them understand who they are because they are God’s “best beloved.”

 Likewise, we work with Western friends to connect those who have succumbed to spiritual malnourishment through the abundance of their possessions with our friends who are poor in material wealth, but whose suffering has brought them to a place of rich spiritual strength, not usually encountered in the West.
 We work to show our wealthier friends how love for the poor, and embracing them in their suffering, can reinvigorate their faith by giving them a sense of purpose they have not experienced before.
 We work to demonstrate a deeper “costly grace” life of thanksgiving for the gift of Jesus.